BlueLink's ongoing and recent projects

 Free Speech vs Hate Speech in Bulgaria

-Bluelink is launching a campaign "Free Speech v.s Hate Speech: Online security for Environmental, gender and human rights activists in Bulgaria" to reasearch ways, routs and consequences of online hate speech against civil society activists in Bulgaria as well as to give a start to effective counteractions that activsts can use in their work.
+BlueLink launched the campaign "Free Speech vs. Hate Speech: Online security for Environmental, gender, and human rights activists in Bulgaria" to research the methods, routes, and consequences of online hate speech directed at civil society activists in Bulgaria.
+The initiative also aimed to introduce effective counteractions that activists could utilize in their work.
 The project was supported by the Association for Progressive Communications.

 Remembering Europe